Hannah is a Senior Chemistry Technician, and Radiation Protection Supervisor specialising in Physical Chemistry.

-Hannah is a Physical Chemistry Technical Specialist and works in Chemistry within the Rosalind Franklin Building at NTU’s Clifton Campus.
+She is part of the Chemistry and Forensics Department based in the Rosalind Franklin Building at NTU’s Clifton Campus.

-Hannah has 10 years working as a Technician in a Higher Education Science.
+Hannah has 11 years working as a Chemistry Technician in a Higher Education Science.

 She successfully completed her 4 year Apprenticeship in Applied Chemistry In Industry at the University of Nottingham in 2015, and then worked as an Analytical Technician in the Chemical & Environmental Engineering department for a further 4 years.